MatthewRizzo/note_categorizer/README.md

 ## Todo

-* Initialize Web App Front end
-* Add front end ability to define categories (name + keywords) in a nice way
-* Add front end ability to past a list of notes -> sent to parser
+* Add front end ability to edit a note's category